 We will be conducting our classes on the Zoom platform.
-You’ll need a computer with speakers and microphone, smart phone, tablet or iPad, and an OK internet connection.
+You’ll need a computer with speakers and microphone, smart phone, tablet or iPad, and a reliable internet connection.

 - Download the Zoom app.
 It is painless, fast and free.

-- If you are new to Zoom please do watch this introductory video from Zoom.
+- If you are new to Zoom please watch this introductory video from Zoom.